oktadeveloper/okta-java-mongodb-example/README.md

 6. Under **Grant types allowed**, check **Implicit (Hybrid)**.
 7. The rest of the default values will work.
 Click  **Done**.

+Steps 4 & 5 are only needed if you want to use the [OpenID Connect Debugger](https://oidcdebugger.com/) to generate a test token.

 ## Configure the Resource Server

 You need to add the Issuer URI from your Okta account to the `src/main/resources/application.properties` file.
 To find your Issuer URI, go to **API** -> **Authorizaiton Servers**.